F is for Family

 As I mentioned above, I have witnessed beautiful support and rather short births with 3-4 support persons in the room.
 I have also witnessed births with just the partner and myself present who lasted longer than expected.
 Every birth is different, what makes you comfortable and happy is always going to be the best choice in planning your birth.

-For more information on Doula Support in Hampton Roads, read some testimonials and check out details here.
+For more information on Doula Support in Delmarva, read some testimonials and check out details here.
 Leave a comment and let me know who you chose for your childbirth support team!